ofenloch/hello-world/README.md

     ENTRYPOINT ["./hello-world"]

-so our binary 'hello-world' is executed.
+so our binary *hello-world* is executed.

 To run our unit tests, we add the line

     RUN dotnet test

-in front of the 'publish' command.
+in front of the publish command.

 The complete Dockerfile now looks like this